MyDryDay/Portfolio/README.md

 #### For the future
 I would like to alter how the rows and columns displayed on smaller screens in the future.
 For example, instead of just using the class "col-md-6" i would also add in a class for smaller sized screens: "col-sm-6".
-I also think it would be beneficial for me to regularly come back to this site and update it to reflect how i have developed as a web developer.
+I also think it would be beneficial for me to regularly come back to this site and update it to reflect how i have developed as a web developer (Add more skills as i learn, add projects as i complete them etc.).
 I'd also like to play with the colour scheme as it's rather bland at the moment.

 ##### Screenshots & Link to site